Our School Curriculum

 The curriculum at Longhoughton emphasises activity and experience whilst incorporating Statutory Guidelines of the National Curriculum.

 At Longhoughton the children are taught as individuals, in groups and as a class.
 Children's needs vary according to their age, ability and the subject being taught.
 We endeavour at all times to teach to the needs of the child.

 We follow the recommended guidelines of the National Curriculum.
 English lessons are structured around units of work, which include learning in reading, writing and speaking and listening.

-The children read in groups with the teacher, and will also be given an independent reading book, which they are expected to read at home.
+The children read in class with the teacher, and will also be given an independent reading book, which they are expected to read at home.
 Your child may be asked to complete a set amount of reading for homework.
 Once your child has read his / her reading book, they should be encouraged to read a library book or a personal reading book.
 We set great store by children being able to read, and encourage our children to read for pleasure and enjoyment.
 Parents are asked to share in their child’s reading development by reading to them and hearing them read regularly.
 The continuous link between home and school reading is much valued and beneficial to the child, even after they are able to read independently.
 The children are given a Reading Record book to track their progress in reading.
 These give opportunities for comments by parents and staff, as well as encouraging a personal response from the child.
 Please add comments in your child’s reading record book.

 We invite parents into school to share in children’s reading.
 We ask that all parent helpers be DBS (Disclosure and Baring service) checked.

 We have a wide range of reading schemes and materials to support reading, some of which are: PM, Read Write Inc, Oxford Reading Tree, Rigby Rockets, Rigby Star and Rising Stars.
 In addition we have a wide variety of fiction and reference books within each classroom and in the school library.